CFCIfe/start-stop-vm/README.md

 $Context = Get-AzContext
 New-AzRoleAssignment -ObjectId <principalId> -RoleDefinitionName Contributor -Scope "/subscriptions/$($Context.Subscription)"
 ```

-### Clone repository or download files to local machine

-+ Download the repository files or clone to local machine.

-+ Change to the PowerShell/StartStopVMOnTimer directory.

 ### Get the local.settings.json values from the function application created in Azure